BitBravo/vikids_editor/README.md

 There are three method to embed the media files in your content.
 - Drag and Drap

+    Ex: Image, Video insert by drag and drop

   ![Drag and Drop](./assests/img/dragdrop.gif)

 - Special Code Pattern